logzio/logz-docs/_source/user-guide/tokens/shared-tokens.md

 * **Shared tokens do not expire.**

   Always make sure to cancel them once they are no longer needed.
-Rotating your Shared tokens often is a good idea in general and another way to make sure old tokens get canceled.
+Rotating your shared tokens often is a good idea in general and another way to make sure old tokens get canceled.

-  For example, even if you've shared a snapshot, and the logs of the snapshot are no longer in retention, the link you've sent using the Shared token is still active and has access to the logging database.
+  For example, the shared token powering the sharing link of a snapshot is still active and continues to enable access to the logging database even after the logs included in the snapshot are no longer in retention.
 Always make sure to delete the token once it has fulfilled its purpose.

 * **Changes in token filters take effect immediately.**